Application Requirements for International Students

 Please note that all applicants whose primary language is not English will be required to participate in an admission interview if selected as finalists.

 2. Certified Translations of non-English Documents

-All international applicants must provide certified translations of transcripts, degrees, recommendation letters and other official documents that are issued in any language other than English.
+If transcripts, degrees, recommendation letters or other official documents are not issued in English, international applicants are required to submit certified translations.
 The Office of Graduate Admission recommends World Education Services for educational document translation.
 Questions or concerns about official application documents can be directed to firstname.lastname@example.org.

 3. Immigration and I-20 Information

 No immigration, financial or visa documentation is required at the time of application.
 International candidates that receive an offer of admission will also receive the required forms as part of their admission packet.

 Connect to MICA's Grad Community